Singapore Branch Office Registration

 - Name.
 The name of Singapore branch must correspond to the name of the foreign company.

 - Officers.
-A Singapore branch must appoint at least 1 authorised representative who is ordinarily resident in Singapore, i.e. a Singapore citizen, a permanent resident, or a foreigner who has been issued an employment pass.
+A Singapore branch must appoint at least 1 authorised representative who is ordinarily a resident in Singapore, i.e. a Singapore citizen, a permanent resident, or a foreigner who has been issued an employment pass.
 The agents should be natural persons of at least 18 years of age.
 Foreign companies that plan to relocate one or more of their staff members from the head office to Singapore, can apply for employment pass for such individuals after the branch has been registered.

 - Constitution and Activities.
 The shareholders, structure of company and its activities are directed by foreign company’s Constitution.
 There is no separate Constitution for the branch office.

 - Registered Address.
 A Singapore branch must have a registered office located in Singapore.
 As required by Singapore Companies Act, the branch office must mention its name and the place of incorporation on all its business correspondence and also outside its place of business in Singapore.